jakobzhao/noise_complaints/readme.md

 > **Returns:** The color object, or undefined if the string was not a valid CSS color.

-Now, we make function to determine the color based on the input number of noise complaints.
+Now, we make a function to determine the color based on the input number of noise complaints.

 ```javascript
 // Set function for color ramp